Kglines/photo_gram/README.md

 # **Instagram Clone**

-Welcome to our StackOverflow clone, created by the Boolean Bullies team.
-Checkout our live site by clicking [Photogram](https://photogram.onrender.com/).
+Welcome to my Instagram clone, created by the [Keith Glines](https://github.com/Kglines).
+Checkout the live site by clicking [Photogram](https://photogram.onrender.com/).

 ## **Technologies Used**
 For this project, we used the following technologies: